bernhardAxonIvy/doc/source/designer-guide/introduction/preferences.rst

 SMTP password
    The password for the given user name above.

-Test email address (from)
-   In the designer, this email address overwrites the sender setting in the inscription mask of the :ref:`process-element-email-step`.
-   Mails are not sent to
-   the address that is configured in the inscription mask but to this address.
-Therefore you can test the functioning of your processes without sending emails to the real addresses.

-Test email address (to)
-   The same principle as above but for the recipient.

 Encryption method
    The encryption method used for the communication with your mail server.